coffeestains/Isometquick/README.md

 # Isometquick
-A blender addon for quickly creating an isometric structure and cameras
+A blender addon for quickly creating an isometric structure and cameras.

+### Installation

+In Blender: Edit > Preferences > Addons > Install then select the downloaded zip file.

+UV Editor > N Panel > UV Squares

+### Location:
+View3d > N-Panel > IsometQ

 ### Features:
 - **Creates an isometric room with one click.**